SergeAx/zero-call/README.md

 uses a manual signaling process where an invitation link is generated and shared, and a response code is pasted back to finalize the connection.

+And in case you are wondering if the pun is intended — yes, it is.
+Hack the planet!

 ## Tech Stack

 -   **Framework**: [Astro](https://astro.build/)